The JCMT BISTRO Survey: Evidence for Pinched Magnetic Fields in Quiescent Filaments of NGC 1333

 \section{Pinched \emph{B}-field Predicted by the Tomisaka (2014) Model}

 \citetalias{2020ApJ...899...28D} observed that the \emph{B}-field aligns with different offset angles with respect to the major axis of each filament.
-They attributed this distribution as a result of observing mutually orthogonal \emph{B}-fields and filaments at different viewing angles.
-The probability distribution of the offset angles between each pair of POS \emph{B}-field and its associated filament is also consistent with this claim \citepalias{2020ApJ...899...28D}.
+They attributed this distribution to observing mutually orthogonal \emph{B}-fields and filaments at different viewing angles.
+The probability distribution of the offset angles between each pair of a POS \emph{B}-field and its associated filament is also consistent with this claim \citepalias{2020ApJ...899...28D}.

 \citet{2014ApJ...785...24T} studied the magnetohydrostatic equilibrium solution for an isothermal gas in a filament that is orthogonal to the \emph{B}-field (also see \citealp{2015ApJ...807...47T,2021ApJ...920..161T,2021ApJ...911..106K}).
-His model (the Tomisaka model hereafter) parameters include the radius of the hypothetical parent cloud\footnote{The radius within which the filament accumulates its mass when it forms.} normalized by the scale height ($R_0$), the plasma $\beta$\,\footnote{The ratio of thermal-to-magnetic pressure.} of surrounding interstellar gas ($\beta_0$), and center-to-surface density ratio ($\rho_\mathrm{c} / \rho_\mathrm{s}$).
-Figure \ref{fig:plummer_profile}a shows an example cross-sectional profile of one of his filament models.
-Due to the axisymmetric mass accretion onto the filament during filament formation and evolution, the \emph{B}-field shows a pinched structure dragged toward the filament center \citep[also see, e.g.,][]{2021ApJ...911...15B}.
+His model (hereafter the Tomisaka model) parameters include the radius of the hypothetical parent cloud\footnote{The radius within which the filament accumulates its mass when it forms.} normalized by the scale height ($R_0$), the plasma $\beta$\,\footnote{The ratio of thermal to magnetic pressure.} of the surrounding interstellar gas ($\beta_0$), and center-to-surface density ratio ($\rho_\mathrm{c} / \rho_\mathrm{s}$).
+Figure \ref{fig:plummer_profile}(a) shows an example cross-sectional profile of one of his filament models.
+Due to the axisymmetric mass accretion onto the filament during filament formation and evolution, the \emph{B}-field shows a pinched structure dragged toward the filament center \citep[see also, e.g.,][]{2021ApJ...911...15B}.

-In Figures \ref{fig:plummer_profile}c--\ref{fig:plummer_profile}h, we show the cross-section profiles of \emph{I} and \emph{PI} when we observe the model filament shown in Figure \ref{fig:plummer_profile}a with various orientations.
+In Figures \ref{fig:plummer_profile}(c)--(h), we show the cross-section profiles of \emph{I} and PI when we observe the model filament shown in Figure \ref{fig:plummer_profile}(a) with various orientations.
 To estimate the profiles, we assume a homogeneous dust alignment and dust properties in the filament.
-This is to demonstrate that the $\mathrm{FWHM}(PI) / \mathrm{FWHM}(I)$ variation can be caused solely by a pinched \emph{B}-field morphology without changing the dust alignment level and dust properties.
+This is to demonstrate that the $\mathrm{FWHM}(\mathrm{PI}) / \mathrm{FWHM}(I)$ variation can be caused solely by a pinched \emph{B}-field morphology without changing the dust alignment level and dust properties.
 We also assume that the filament is optically thin for submillimeter radiation at 850 $\mu$m.
-Under these assumptions, we can estimate \emph{I} and \emph{PI} for each LOS looking through the filament as follows \citep{2015ApJ...807...47T}.
+Under these assumptions, we can estimate \emph{I} and PI for each LOS looking through the filament as follows \citep{2015ApJ...807...47T}: